deGhost/deGhost/ReadME.md

 ## Master's degree in Computer Science
 I specialized in data bases.
-During two years, I learned about data transformation, data integration using different technologies (Talend, SparQL, PostgreSQL...etc.), also about Cloud computing and Machine learning for Image processing.
+During two years, I learned about data extraction using different technologies (Talend, SparQL, PostgreSQL...etc.), also about Cloud computing and Machine learning for Image processing.

 For my graduation project, I worked on presenting an ML solution to optimize the security of IoT routing protocol by integrating Trust Management.
+Refer to our paper: https://ieeexplore.ieee.org/document/9628947